chmp/ipytest/Readme.md

 | [License](#license)

 `ipytest` allows you to run [Pytest](https://pytest.org) in Jupyter notebooks.
-`ipytest` aims to give access to the full `pytest` experience to make it easy to transfer tests out of notebooks into separate test files.
+`ipytest` aims to give access to the full `pytest` experience and to make it easy to transfer tests out of notebooks into separate test files.

 ## Usage